 Of course, you can send out BOTH weekly newsletters and sell products, it’s your list!
 But it’s important to have a clear purpose before diving in.
 This will save you from stress and keep you motivated.

 There are many different providers out there, so I suggest doing a little research before choosing the right one that works for you.
-Here are the top three that I recommend:
+Here are the top two that I recommend:

 - AWESOME for email marketing

 - Great tagging and automation system (included with monthly fee)

 - Free opt-in forms, landing pages, and pop-ups

 - One person is counted as one subscriber no matter how many freebies they sign up for

 - Easy to separate your subscribers into different groups